jakobfriedl/conquest-modules/privilege-escalation/README.md

 | `uac-status` | Retrieve the current UAC configuration and elevation level. |

 ### godpotato
 Use GodPotato to escalate privileges to NT AUTHORITY\SYSTEM via SeImpersonatePrivilege.
-Use the `--token` flag to impersonate SYSTEM token directly.
+Without arguments, the BOF steals the SYSTEM token and applies it to the current session.

 ```
 Usage: godpotato [command] [--pipe pipe] [--token]